taylorjg/hangman-elm/README.md

 * ~~add GameState type (InProgress / GameOver)~~
 * ~~only process ChooseLetter msg when InProgress~~
 * ~~when GameOver, display a NewGame button~~
-* set focus to NewGame button when displaying it
+* ~~set focus to NewGame button when displaying it~~
 * ~~add ChooseWord msg and send it on NewGame button click~~
 * ~~handle ChooseWord msg resetting game state~~
-* send ChooseWord msg on startup
-* enhance handling of ChooseWord msg to choose a random word
+* enhance ChooseWord msg to choose a random word from local dictionary
 * ~~add number of lives count~~
 * ~~display remaining lives count~~
 * ~~add Outcome type (Won | Lost) and model field of type Maybe Outcome~~